junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 > Meta-narrative: Metatron reads all about Dean/Cas lip-staring as in canon shows but all really happened to them, fast-forward their feelings (written in past tense, mimic Chuck's writing)

 A note is left on top of the towering pile of books waiting outside his reading room.
-It says: "Dear Marv -- Many apologies for the delay of delivery on this series.
-The author stopped publishing since three years ago, and it took me and the tribe everything to find all the written but unpublished books.
-Here are the complete collection of 169 *Supernatural* books, written by Carver Edlund.
+It says: "Dear Marv -- Many apologies for the delay in delivery on this series.
+The author stopped publishing three years ago, and it took the tribe and me everything to find all the written but unpublished books.
+Here is the complete collection of 169 *Supernatural* books, written by Carver Edlund.
 Please enjoy your reading."

-The mountain of the books must be at least ten feet tall, and the reading room barely has enough space to move around.
+The mountain of books must be at least ten feet tall, and the reading room barely has enough space to move around.
 But they are all moved inside very shortly.

 He who does nothing but reading for centuries -- who goes by Marv these days -- starts reading from the very first one.